heitzmann/gdstk/docs/how-tos.rst

 Using a Library
 ===============

-The library "photonics.gds" created above is used in the design of a larger layout.
+The library “photonics.gds” created above is used in the design of a larger layout.
 It is imported through :func:`gdstk.read_rawcells` so that is uses as little memory and processing power as possible.

 .. important:: Using `gdstk.RawCell` will only work properly when both the library and the current layout use the same unit and precision.

 Another option for creating libraries is to store them as python modules.
-The grating example in :ref:`parametric-cell` can be saved in a file "photonics.py" and imported as a Python module, as long as it can be found in the Python path (leaving it in the current working directory is sufficient).
+The grating example in :ref:`parametric-cell` can be saved in a file “photonics.py” and imported as a Python module, as long as it can be found in the Python path (leaving it in the current working directory is sufficient).

 .. literalinclude:: layout.py
    :language: python